anp-scp/django-to-rest/README.rst

 Let us have a look on an example of how the tool can be used to expose REST API.

+Let us assume that the following are the requirements:

+#.
+A polls app having certain questions and each question have some choices.
+#.
+All CRUD URLs for question and choice objects.
+#.
+We need an URL which simply increments a counter

 Make sure that ``djangorestframework`` is installed and included in ``INSTALLED_APPS`` in settings.py as shown below: